 When Saul met Jesus on the road to Damascus, accepting the call of Jesus was not an alternative to his faith.
 On the contrary, his experience of Jesus only made sense in the context of his scriptural background.
 Scripture provided the expectation and meaning of the arrival of the Messiah.
 Saul’s acceptance of Jesus as Messiah was a result of his early faith, rather than a rejection of it.
 He says later,

-Do we then overthrow the law by this faith?
-By no means!
-On the contrary, we uphold the law.
-(Rom 3:31)
+Do we, then, nullify the law by this faith?
+Not at all!
+Rather, we uphold the law.
+(Romans 3:31)

 Saul had been an ambitious and self-righteous young Pharisee, known for arresting and executing followers of Jesus.
 Saul was the Gestapo of his time, the knock on the door that led members of the early church to prison and death.
 He was good at his job, and enthusiastic.
 He was the enemy of the followers of Jesus, and there was blood on his hands.
 He had committed real crimes against the disciples of Jesus.

 Saul learned where his loyalty belonged, and it was in the opposite direction from his previous life.
 He repented, turned himself completely around.
 Saul suddenly believed Jesus and believed in Jesus.
 It was done and over for a lifetime.
 Saul began his new life as Paul by following the instructions Jesus gave, going into the city to wait for his next orders. …

 Who’s going to believe in the change?

 Paul believes Jesus, but who’s going to believe Paul?
 How would you feel if you were Ananias, sent to see him by the Lord?
 Going to see this man was a recipe for a vacation in prison or worse.